Rico Richards: Port Vale

 On 30 August 2024, Richards returned to League Two on a season-long loan with Port Vale.
 Speaking in December, manager Darren Moore said that he was "really pleased with the way he has been progressing and the opportunities he gives us as a team through his intelligence and his directness" and that "over the first half of the season he has been getting stronger" as he utilised Richards primarily as a substitute.
 He was largely absent from the first-team in January and February owing to a niggling knee injury.
 He finished the 2024–25 season with four goals in 32 games, helping the club to secure an automatic promotion place.
 He was released by Aston Villa upon the expiry of his contract on 30 June, after which he joined Port Vale on a two-year deal.

 On 1 September 2025, Richards returned to League Two on a season-long loan at Walsall.
+He played just 37 league minutes in his first three months, though was told to be ready to play by manager Mat Sadler.
+He played 14 times for Walsall in the 2025–26 season, of which only one was a league start.
+He returned to Vale Park to find himself transfer listed.

+Southend United

+On 31 July 2026, Richards joined National League club Southend United for an undisclosed fee on a two-year contract, with a club option of a third year.
+He said that head coach Kieron Dyer could "teach me a few things" and "the main goal is promotion, but I like to get myself on the scoresheet, get some assists, and show off what I can do".

 International career

 Richards has represented England at under-16, under-17 and under-18 international levels.
-He also trained with the under-19 squad, though the COVID-19 pandemic in Europe limited the amount of fixtures available.
+He also trained with the under-19 squad, though the COVID-19 pandemic in Europe limited the number of fixtures available.